PyChina/weekly/content/Issue/issue-403.md

     + SEAN STEWART
     + • Shared by Sean Stewart

-A Pythonista’s (almost) no-code solution to building a website with the Python-based MkDocs static site generator.
+A Pythonista's (almost) no-code solution to building a website with the Python-based MkDocs static site generator.

 (`是也乎:`